natty6418/AimLabs_social_robot/README.md

 Functionalities:
    1. check if the experiment trials are completed

-   2. fetch data from the API on component mount
+   2. Fetch data from the API on component mount

    3. Initialize and remove webgazer after calibration, and set up the heatmap

-   4. fetch data from the API
+   4. Fetch data from the API

-   5. generate and display the heatmap
+   5. Generate and display the heatmap

-   6. record the response time of each trial
+   6. Record the response time of each trial

-   7. download experimental data
+   7. Download experimental data

    8. Handles incorrect responses from the experimentee

 Subcomponents: